Signs, Symptoms, and Knowledge In Detecting Ovarian Cancer

 Since ovarian tumors can be very small, a transvaginal ultrasound (TVUS) is often also necessary.
 In this test, sound waves can indicate the presence of a tumor but cannot determine whether or not it is benign.

+If a tumor is detected through the ultrasound, further testing is necessary to check for cancer within your blood and tissue samples.
 Cancer is often painful and scary to consider.
 However, by being sensitive to fluctuations in your body, tracking these symptoms, and consulting your doctor, you can give yourself the best shot at effective, early treatment.